-I won first place in a county-wide school art contest at age 7 and realized art was an honored endeavor.
+I grew up in a family of non-artists so when I won first place in a county-wide school art contest at seven, I realized art was to be celebrated.
 I received a write-up in the Press-Enterprise along with a $25 check, which seemed like a million bucks at the time.
-Due to this early exposure of the arts in education, and its impact on me as a shy kid, I value what art can do in bolstering young people's lives.
+Due to this early exposure of the arts in education, and its impact on me as a shy kid, I value what art can do in bolstering young people's lives and stoking the imagination.
 Art has the power to change perceptions, enrich society and create unity as a universal language across multi-cultures with its varied aesthetics.

-As a child I poured over classical comic books, and then Dr Seuss, Rockwell, Erté, John Singer Sargent & Toulouse Lautrec, which then led me to Artemisia Gentileschi, Michelangelo, Da Vinci, Picasso, Vincent van Gogh, Kathe Kollwitz, then to Edmonia Lewis, Frida Kahlo, Georgia O'Keefe, Eva Hess, Bridget Riley, Kara Walker, Jenny Saville, Ruth Asawa & Yayoi Kusama to name a few.
+As a child I poured over classical comic books, and then Dr Seuss, Rockwell, Erté, John Singer Sargent & Toulouse Lautrec, which then led me to Artemisia Gentileschi, Michelangelo, Da Vinci, Picasso, Vincent van Gogh, Kathe Kollwitz, then to Edmonia Lewis, Frida Kahlo, Georgia O'Keefe, Eva Hess, Bridget Riley, Kara Walker, Jenny Saville, Ruth Asawa, Ai Weiwei & Yayoi Kusama to name a few.

-I developed my art practice studying at respected institutions including Scripps College, Claremont and Pennsylvania Academy of the Fine Arts.
-My MFA in painting and drawing is from Claremont Graduate University, CA.
+I developed my art practice studying at institutions including Scripps College, Claremont and Pennsylvania Academy of the Fine Arts.
+My MFA, in painting and drawing, is from Claremont Graduate University, CA.

-Along with working in my studio I have taught art at local colleges and universities for the past decade.
+Along with working on commissions and creating work for shows, I spent over a decade as an art professor at local colleges and universities.
 My artwork is in many public and private collections.

-I am a member of the Los Angeles Arts Association, Portrait Society of America, National Museum of Women in the Arts and the Riverside Art Museum, CA.
+I am a member of the Los Angeles Arts Association, Portrait Society of America, National Museum of Women in the Arts, Riverside Community Arts Association, and the Riverside Art Museum, CA.